flipacholas/Architecture-of-consoles/articles/dreamcast.md

 {{< /float_block >}}

 {{% inner_markdown %}}
-Before the rendering process starts a component known as the **Tile Accelerator** performs pre-processing.
+Before the rendering process starts, a component known as the **Tile Accelerator** performs pre-processing.
 It starts by allocating several 32x32 tile bins into which the geometry will be rendered.

-Then the Tile Accelerator will:
+Then, the Tile Accelerator will:

 1. Grab the geometry data and drawing commands issued by the CPU (either using DMA or traditional transfers).
-2. Compile this data into an **internal format**.
+2. Convert this data into an *internal* format.
 3. Distribute the geometry to each bin based on its coordinates.
 Clipped geometry will be discarded as well.
 4. Generate the resulting Display Lists.

-These Display Lists will be interpreted by the 3D engine.
+These Display Lists are then interpreted by the 3D engine: The PowerVR2.
 {{% /inner_markdown %}}

 {{< /tab >}}